Coontzy1/Coontzy1.github.io/_posts/2024-02-22-Evading-Avast-With-PowerShell-Obfuscation.md

 Avast was likely able to detect a threat here because [Invoke-PowerShellTcp.ps1](https://github.com/samratashok/nishang/blob/master/Shells/Invoke-PowerShellTcp.ps1) is a seven year-old reverse shell script with around 8,000 stars on Github.
 Although this script isn't necessarily malware, it definitely isn't a script an administrator would commonly use.
 Thus, it is classified as a PUP (Potentially Unwanted Program) and blocked.

 My initial thought to evade detection is to obfuscate the script.
-Through my professional Googling I was able to find a script called [Chimera](https://github.com/tokyoneon/Chimeramade) made  by [TokyoNeon](https://x.com/tokyoneon_?s=20).
+Through my online research, I was able to find a script called [Chimera](https://github.com/tokyoneon/Chimeramade) made  by [TokyoNeon](https://x.com/tokyoneon_?s=20).

 >Chimera is a (shiny and very hack-ish) PowerShell obfuscation script designed to bypass AMSI and antivirus solutions.
 It digests malicious PS1's known to trigger AV and uses string substitution and variable concatenation to evade common detection signatures.